faanross/faanross.github.io/content/posts/post-1.md

 Note the entire log entry is too large to reproduce here in its entirety, but it should immediately become clear what we're looking at here - the actual contents of the script we just downloaded and injected into memory!

 So when we ran the preceding IEX command, it downloaded the script from the provided URL and injected it directly in memory.
 Since PowerShell ScriptBlock logging is enabled, the entire content of the downloaded script is logged as a separate entry.
 This is awesome for us since, again, if this was an actual attack it means we'd be able to see the actual script content that was downloaded and injected into memory.
-This thus defintiely represent an incredibly valuable entry for us.

 Immediately after this we can see another log entry with the same time stamp that simply says `prompt`.

 {{< figure src="/img/image092.png" title="" class="custom-figure" >}}

 Remember when we looked at everything at the start and we noticed how all the entries come in pairs?
-Well, this is what we are looking at here.
-I won't repeat this for the remainder of this analysis, but you'll notice if you go through it by yourself that every single PowerShell ScriptBlock log entry will be followed by another like this - `prompt`.
+Well, this is what we are looking at here - the second half of the pair.
+I won't repeat this for the remainder of this analysis, but you'll notice if you go through it by yourself that every single PowerShell ScriptBlock log entry will be followed by another like this that simply says `prompt`.

 So what's going on here?
-Well, this is perfectly normal and expected - you'll likely see it replicated for nearly every single PowerShell ScriptBlock entry you'll investigate in the future.

-When PowerShell logs a script block, it logs the entire block of code that's about to be executed.
-A script block could be a full script, a single command, or even just a portion of a line of code.

-In the case of the prompt, what you're seeing is PowerShell logging the execution of the prompt function.
-PowerShell uses a customizable function for generating the command-line prompt.
-Every time you see a new prompt, that's because this function has been executed.

-The default prompt function is pretty simple - it just outputs the current path followed by a '> '.
-But you can customize it to display all sorts of information.

-As part of the logging process, PowerShell logs the execution of the prompt function along with everything else.
-That's why you see a log entry containing 'prompt' every time you run a command - it's the log entry for the prompt that's displayed after your command finishes.

-So, the pair of logs you're seeing for each command is because one log is for the command you ran, and the other log is for the prompt function that runs after your command finishes.

-ok so when i run a command, powershell executes it, and then powershell (unbeknownst to me) runs a command in the back called prompt, which then creaates the new prompt wherein i can then run another commadn?
+Well whenever you interact with PowerShell, it actually performs a magical sleigt-of-hand.
+Think of when you yourself have a PowerShell terminal open - you see the prompt, you run a command, it executes, and then once again you see the prompt, ready for you to enter the subsequent command.

+IMAGE HERE OF WHAT YOU MEAN

-Exactly!
-PowerShell uses a function called `prompt` to generate the text that you see at the beginning of the line where you enter your commands.
-It's what creates the `PS C:\>` that you see before entering any command.
+So it seems to us as the observer that once the command we ran is complete PowerShell just magically drops back into the prompt, as if it is the default state to which PowerShell just returns to automatically each time.
+But this is actually not so.
+When we run a command PowerShell executes it and then, unbeknownst to us, it runs another function in the background called `prompt`.
+It's that what creates the `PS C:\>` that you see before entering any command.

-This `prompt` function is actually a piece of PowerShell code that's executed after every command, which is why you see it being logged in ScriptBlock logging.

-While the default prompt is quite simple (usually just the current directory path followed by `>`), it's actually fully customizable.
-You can define your own `prompt` function in your profile script to show whatever information you find useful, such as the current time, the last exit code, or even system stats.

-But in the context of ScriptBlock logging, the key thing to understand is that the `prompt` function is a block of script that gets executed, and therefore it gets logged.
-This is why you see pairs of entries in your logs - one for the command you entered, and one for the prompt that was displayed afterwards.
+So this is perfectly normal and expect to always see it - for every PowerShell command that runs, it will be followed by a `prompt` log.

 So moving on to the rest of the log entries we'll notice some other commands we ran.
 First there is the `ps` command we used to get the process ID for `rufus.exe`.
-However, since this is not expected to occur in an actual attack - we'd expect the script to use Windows API or perhaps WMI to enumerate PIDs - we can ignore this.
+However, since as I mentioned before this is not expected to occur in an actual attack we can ignore this.

-We then see the log entry for the script that actually injected the malicious DLL into `rufus.exe`.
+We then see the log entry for the script that actually injected the malicious DLL into `rufus.exe`, again something we would expect to see in an actual attack.

 {{< figure src="/img/image093.png" title="" class="custom-figure" >}}

-This is then followed by two other entries with the exact same time-stamp, containing commands we did not explicilty run.
+This is then followed by two other entries with the exact same time-stamp, containing commands we did not explicitly run.
 However, as the time stamp is the exact same, we can assume they resulted from the command we ran (`Invoke-DllInjection -ProcessID 3468 -Dll C:\Users\User\Desktop\evil.dll`).

 {{< figure src="/img/image094.png" title="" class="custom-figure" >}}

 So what might be happening here?

-This first script block (on the left) contains PowerShell code that seems to be filtering some type of assembly objects based on specific conditions.
-The code checks if the assembly is from the Global Assembly Cache (GAC) and if its location (path) ends with "System.dll".
-The script uses $_, which likely refers to a variable representing the assembly objects in a loop.

-This other script block (on the right) contains PowerShell code that converts an object (likely an assembly object) to a hexadecimal string representation using the 'X2' format specifier.
-This format specifier ensures that each byte of the object is represented as two hexadecimal characters.

-The subsequent entries are likely related to the process of interacting with or analyzing assemblies, possibly as part of the DLL injection procedure.
-The script blocks might be inspecting certain properties of assemblies to determine whether they meet specific criteria.
+There entries are likely related to the process of interacting with or analyzing assemblies, possibly as part of the DLL injection procedure.
+My best guess is that the script blocks might be inspecting certain properties of assemblies to determine whether they meet specific criteria.
+As was the case before, this is not really a rabbit hole that will offer much value for us here and now, so let's move ahead.

-It is important to note that the exact context and intention behind these script blocks depend on the full code and script flow.
-Since the script blocks were not explicitly executed by you but occurred simultaneously with the initial command, it's likely that the script you ran invoked or interacted with other PowerShell cmdlets or functions, leading to these additional script block logs.
-To fully understand the implications and potential security impact, a comprehensive analysis of the entire script's functionality would be required.
-Additionally, correlating these script block entries with other logs and events can provide further context and insights into the actions performed by the script.

-ACTUALLY THERE ARE THREE LIKE THIS
-ABOEV I DESCRIBE ONE

-Now here describe the last which is also the last log event entry

-Apologies for the oversight.
-Let's interpret the third PowerShell script block logging entry that follows the previous two:

-**Event Data 3**:

-- `ScriptBlockText { $_.FileName.ToLower().Contains($FileName) }`
-- `ScriptBlockId <Another unique ScriptBlock ID>`

-This script block contains PowerShell code that involves filtering objects based on a specific condition.
-The script uses $_, which likely represents an object, and calls the `FileName` property of that object.
-The `ToLower()` method converts the filename to lowercase, and then the `Contains()` method is used to check if the filename contains the value of the variable `$FileName`.

-Interpretation:

-The third script block entry appears to be filtering objects based on whether their filenames contain a specific value stored in the `$FileName` variable.
-The script's purpose might be to find specific files or assemblies that match a particular pattern or name.

-Considering the timing of this script block log entry, it is likely that it is related to the same PowerShell script or process that was invoked by the initial command you ran, `Invoke-DllInjection -ProcessID 3468 -Dll C:\Users\User\Desktop\evil.dll`.
-As with the previous script block entries, this script block might be a result of interactions or functions within the script you executed.

-To fully understand the significance of this script block and its potential security implications, it would be necessary to analyze the entire script, including how variables like `$FileName` are defined and used within the code.
-Correlating this script block entry with the other logs and events can provide a more comprehensive view of the actions performed by the script and its impact on the system's security.

-It's important to note that examining logs in isolation may not provide a complete understanding of the entire attack chain or threat context.
-In security investigations, it's crucial to consider logs from various sources and analyze them collectively to gain insights into potential security incidents and adversary activities.

-# REFERENCES (this will be for both)
-In case you wanted to learn more about Sysmon's ins and outs [see this talk](https://www.youtube.com/watch?v=6W6pXp6EojY).
-And if you really wanted to get in deep, which at some point I recommend you do, see [this playlist](https://www.youtube.com/playlist?list=PLk-dPXV5k8SG26OTeiiF3EIEoK4ignai7) from TrustedSec.
-Finally here is another great talk by one of my favourite SANS instructors (Eric Conrad) on [using Sysmon for  Threat Hunting](https://www.youtube.com/watch?v=7dEfKn70HCI).
+The final entry is more of the same, so for now that's that.
+Let's jump into the `Closing THoughts` where we'll zoom out and review exactly what we learned with our log analysis.

-# Closing Remarks
+# CLOSING THOUGHTS

+So here's a quick recap of everything we've learned in our investigation thus far.

+In our live analysis using native Windows tools we learned that:
+- there was an outbound network connection mediated by `rundll32.exe`
+- we

+- the main point here is really to lay out:

+- what did we know when we arrived here based on memory analysis?
+- what did we then learn from Sysmon.
+- what did we then leanr from PowerShell

+Remember redundancy is good - like many eyewitness accounts, each helps to strengthen the convicion of our case.

 Based on how we would expect an actual attack to occur, let's look at some of the most important Sysmon logs and what we learned from them.